craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 Lastly we return the built response data on line 48, see `userResp`.

 Its worth noting we have omitted any scalar checks, with the real `graphql-js.execute` the field type is checked as part of the validation to make sure if it isn't a scalar it has sub selections.
-However line 32 (`rootTypes?.[returnType]?._fields?.[field]?.resolve`) is a kind of scalar check.
+However line 32 (`rootTypes?.[returnType]?._fields?.[field]?.resolve`) is a kind of scalar check (scalars don't have `_fields`).

 #### Checking results